nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 'start te' failed: Timeout after 120.0 sec waiting for ingress hostname in service database-nuodb-cluster0-demo-balancer
 ```

-> **ACTION**: Verify that the `EXTERNAL-IP` for the service is available using `kubectl get services`.
+> **ACTION**: Verify that the `EXTERNAL-IP` for the service is available using `kubectl get services` command.
-Check the events for the service for this TE group using `kubectl describe service database-nuodb-cluster0-demo-balancer`.
+Check the events for the service for this TE group using `kubectl describe service database-nuodb-cluster0-demo-balancer` command.
 Look into the cloud provider documentation on how to troubleshoot the load balancer controller.